akkadotnet/akka.net/docs/articles/persistence/persistent-actors.md

 });
 ```
+The actor will always receive a `RecoveryCompleted` message, even if there are no events in the journal and the snapshot store is empty, or if it's a new persistent actor with a previously unused `PersistenceId`.

 If there is a problem with recovering the state of the actor from the journal, `OnRecoveryFailure` is called (logging the error by default) and the actor will be stopped.